 3 Days Santa Fe Itinerary – Where To Eat In Santa Fe?

 The last chapter in our 3 Days Santa Fe Itinerary, is about food.
 Santa Fe is a culinary paradise.
-Bars, restaurants, cafes serve outstanding food.
-Below are some suggestions that we have checked ourselves, so know we can recommend it to you.
+Bars, restaurants, and cafes serve outstanding food.
+Below are some suggestions we have checked ourselves so we can recommend them to you.

 The Pantry Restaurant ($$) – We recommend this restaurant as a perfect place for breakfast because they serve amazing breakfast burritos with vegetarian sausage red and green sauce.
 If you are not a big fan of burritos, you can also try Durango Omelette.
 Please make sure to be ahead of your breakfast time.
 There is always a line in front of this place.

 Tune-Up Cafe ($) – They specialize in fantastic huevos rancheros.
 You can also try their oatmeal or pancakes.
 Both are very good.
 Don’t forget to order green chili sauce on the side.
 Another excellent option is eggs benedict – they prepare it to perfection!

 La Choza ($$) – It’s hard to find a good restaurant in this town that is not a Mexican one.
 And La Choza is typical Mexican cuisine.
 You can order vegetarian meals like posole or green chile (sauce, not stew).
 If you are more for the meat, try beef tacos with red and green chile.
 For bigger hunger, you can also try the enchilada plate.
-You should also order margarita – they are delicious!
+You should also order margaritas – they are delicious!

-Kohnami Restaurant ($$$) – It might happen that you are not a fan of Mexican food, but still you are hungry in this fantastic city.
+Kohnami Restaurant ($$$) – It might happen that you are not a fan of Mexican food, but you are still hungry in this fantastic city.
 A good option might be this Japanese restaurant.
-For lunch, we can recommend just a bento box and tempura on the side.
-We also love dragon roll in this place!
+We can recommend just a bento box and tempura on the side for lunch.
+We also love dragon rolls in this place!